yosko/yoslogin/README.md

 Lightweight PHP library to help you handle user authentication and long-term sessions on a website.

 Main functionnalities:

 * password hashing
 * secure PHP session for short-term
-* "remember me" cookie based authentication (Need server-side implementation.
-A no-database example is given)
+* "remember me" cookie based authentication with your own server-side implementation (A no-database, flat files example is given)

 YosLogin's purpose is to handle long-term sessions in a secure, simple and smart way.
 Still it is given as is, without any guarantee that it will work and be that secure.